joerivanveen/bloembraaden/README.md

 Many operations such as mailing and refreshing object cache are performed asynchronously.
 These are handled by the file `Job.php`.
 Please setup a crontab for the web user (e.g. nginx) like so:
 `crontab -e -u nginx`
-And put in the four lines that are currently needed for Bloembraaden:
+And put in the five lines that are currently needed for Bloembraaden:
 ```
 */1 * * * * php-cgi /path/to/bloembraaden/Job.php interval=1 > /dev/null 2>&1
 */1 * * * * php-cgi /path/to/bloembraaden/Job.php interval=warmup > /dev/null 2>&1